 These cookies gather information about visitor behaviour on our website and monitor the performance of our website.
 For example, performance cookies tell us which pages are popular, monitor the traffic to our website and compile anonymous analytical data.
 Performance cookies can also be used to identify and remedy operational problems with our website.
-Statistics Denmark uses e.g. Google Analytics to compile statistics about your use of our website, including what you download, which pages you visit, etc. Find out more about Google Analytics’ usage of cookies.
+Statistics Denmark uses e.g. Siteimprove and Google Analytics to compile statistics about your use of our website, including what you download, which pages you visit, etc. Find out more about Google Analytics’ usage of cookies.

 These cookies are used to recognise and remember your preferences.
 For example, functionality cookies can use information, such as your location, to ensure that you are lead to a version of our web page which is specific to your city or region.

 Third-party cookies are cookies sent by a different party than Statistics Denmark – as opposed to first-party cookies, which are sent by Statistics Denmark.

 Our website can display videos from YouTube, which is owned by Google, and which makes use of third-party cookies.
 Google gathers information about your use of YouTube, including information about the video you are watching, and the frequency and size of your data transmissions.
 Find out more about YouTube’s protection of personal data.